cloud-gov/federalist.18f.gov/pages/documentation/cloud-gov-setup.md

 4. Modify “Default” cache behavior:
     1. Set the “Origin” to point to the new S3 Origin
-    2. Set the “Viewer Protocol” Policy to *HTTP and HTTPS* [![Use new origin]({{site.baseurl}}/assets/images/cloudfront-update-4.png)]({{site.baseurl}}/assets/images/cloudfront-update-4.png)
+    2. Set the “Viewer Protocol Policy” to *HTTP and HTTPS* [![Use new origin]({{site.baseurl}}/assets/images/cloudfront-update-4.png)]({{site.baseurl}}/assets/images/cloudfront-update-4.png)

 5. After downtime, modify default cache behavior back to the original state.